-I am often asked why I don’t do a review of a 90mm 2.8 LS lens and compare it to a late 90mm F2.8 lens, which replaced the former.
+I am often asked why I don’t do a review of a Takumar 6X7 90mm 2.8 lens with a leaf shutter (LS) and compare it to a late 90mm F2.8 lens, which replaced the former.
 However, frankly speaking, I don’t see much point in this for several reasons.
 The mere fact that Pentax decided against updating this version of the lens means that it was either in little demand or that it had poor optical performance, as a result of which they replaced it with a new 90mm F2.8 lens, which has excellent optical performance and usability.

 I also would like to note that I make reviews of only those lenses which I either possess, had in the past or have tried to shoot with.
 If it becomes possible for me to try it for a couple of days, I will necessarily update this article, turning it into a full-fledged review.

 However, the 90mm F2.8 LS is still impossible to replace when high-speed flash sync is required due to specific lighting conditions or for other reasons.
 It allows flash sync with a range of shutter speeds starting from 1/30 sec and up to 1/500 sec – instead of only 1/30 sec on all Pentax 6X7, 67, 67II bodies.
 The built-in leaf shutter of the lens can be deactivated, turning it into an ordinary lens.

 There are three shooting modes available with this lens.